-The space industry is utilizing emerging technologies including 5G, advanced satellite systems, 3D printing, big data, and quantum technology to upgrade and scale activity and operations in space.
-Many services such as weather forecasting, remote sensing, global positioning system (GPS) navigation, satellite television, and long-distance communications systems critically rely on space infrastructure.
-Moreover, new SpaceTech trends such as smart propulsion, space robotics, and space traffic management are also gaining traction in the emerging space industry.
-Together with increasing private investment in the industry, startups develop the technologies to ease movement, operations, and communications between Earth and space.
+The space industry is utilizing emerging technologies, including 5G, advanced satellite systems, 3D printing, big data, and quantum computing, to upgrade and scale operations in space.
+Many services, such as weather forecasting, remote sensing, global positioning system (GPS) navigation, satellite television, and long-distance communication, rely on space infrastructure.
+Moreover, new SpaceTech trends, like smart propulsion, space robotics, and space traffic management are also gaining traction in the space industry.
+Together with increasing private investment in the industry, startups develop technologies to ease movement, operations, and communications between earth and space.

-Innovation Map outlines the Top 10 SpaceTech Industry Trends & 20 Promising Startups
+Innovation Map outlines the Top 10 SpaceTech Trends & 20 Promising Startups

-For this in-depth research on the Top SpaceTech Industry Trends & Startups, we analyzed a sample of 2.162 global startups and scaleups.
+For this in-depth research on the Top SpaceTech Trends & Startups, we analyzed a sample of 2 162 global startups and scaleups.
 The result of this research is data-driven innovation intelligence that improves strategic decision-making by giving you an overview of emerging technologies & startups in the SpaceTech industry.
-These insights are derived by working with our Big Data & Artificial Intelligence-powered StartUs Insights Discovery Platform, covering 2.093.000+ startups & scaleups globally.
+These insights are derived by working with our Big Data & Artificial Intelligence (AI)-powered StartUs Insights Discovery Platform, covering 2 093 000+ startups & scaleups globally.
 The platform quickly delivers an exhaustive overview of emerging technologies within a specific field as well as identifies relevant startups & scaleups early on.

-In the Innovation Map below, you get an overview of the Top 10 Industry Trends & Innovations that impact space companies worldwide.
+In the Innovation Map below, you get an overview of the Top 10 SpaceTech Trends & Innovations that impact space companies worldwide.
 Moreover, the SpaceTech Innovation Map reveals 20 hand-picked startups, all working on emerging technologies that advance their field.
-To explore custom insights, get in touch.
+To explore custom insights, simply get in touch with us.

-Tree Map reveals the Impact of the Top 10 SpaceTech Industry Trends
+Tree Map reveals the Impact of the Top 10 SpaceTech Trends

 Based on the SpaceTech Innovation Map, the Tree Map below illustrates the impact of the Top 10 SpaceTech Industry Trends.
-Startups & scaleups build small satellites like CubeSats and NanoSats to reduce the economic cost of launching vehicles into space.
+Startups & scaleups build small satellites like CubeSats and NanoSats to reduce launching costs.
 Companies also develop reusable launch vehicles to further reduce the cost of launching rockets into space.
 Fast and secure communications using satellites incorporate advancements in hardware like antennae, transmitters, and receivers.
 With an expected growth in space traffic, startups are creating feasible solutions for space travel and traffic management, as well as junk and debris removal.
 Finally, low-earth orbit (LEO) satellites, along with big data & analytics, play a crucial role in the success of future space exploration and missions.

-Small satellites are increasingly becoming common in recent years, making it the top trend among SpaceTech trends in 2021.
+Small satellites are increasingly becoming common in recent years, making it the top trend among SpaceTech trends in 2022.
 Miniaturized satellites allow for cheaper designs and advancements in industrial technologies enable their mass production.
-Startups develop small satellites that enable space companies to conduct missions that large satellites typically struggle with.
-Moreover, small satellites are well-suited for use in proprietary wireless communications networks, as well as for scientific observation, data gathering, and monitoring the earth using the GPS.
+Startups develop small satellites that allow space companies to conduct missions that large satellites typically struggle with.
+Moreover, small satellites are well-suited for use in proprietary wireless communications networks and for scientific observation, data gathering, and monitoring the earth using the GPS.

 Space Inventor utilizes Small Satellite Modules